IOS 26: Supported devices

-iOS 26 requires a device with an Apple A13 Bionic processor or newer, thus dropping support for the iPhone XS, XS Max, and XR.
-Apple Intelligence features require an Apple A17 Pro processor or newer.
+iOS 26 requires an iPhone with an Apple A13 Bionic chip or newer with at least 3 GB of RAM, thus dropping support for all iPhones with the Apple A12 Bionic SoC, including the iPhone XS, XS Max, and XR, thus ending support for all iPhones that use 3D Touch.
+Apple Intelligence features require an Apple A17 Pro chip or newer with at least 8 GB of RAM.